Archive for the ‘Hospital’ Category

 It’s not every day that the clinical staff at the UGA Veterinary Hospital evaluates and even operates on a tiger, but “once in a blue moon there is a problem in those cats and we’re here to help,” said Dr. Joerg Mayer, professor of zoological medicine at the VTH in Athens.

-Galápagos Islands team photo posing with a giant tortoise
+Galápagos islands team photo posing with a giant tortoise

 UGA Professor renowned for surgical skills assists with giant tortoise conservation in Galápagos Islands